TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-4.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
-A key aspect of this flow is the intentional lack of shared state.
-By focusing on a messages flow instead, it makes it more realistic to be used in permissionless blockchain applications.
-It also does provide more complexity on the implementing agent and their policies (see [TAIP-7]).
+A vital aspect of this flow is the intentional lack of a shared state.
+Focusing on a message flow instead makes it more realistic to use in permissionless blockchain applications.
+It also does provide more complexity for the implementing agent and their policies (see [TAIP-7]).

 ## Test Cases
 <!--Please add diverse test cases here if applicable.
 Any normative definition of an interface requires test cases to be implementable. -->